 Contrary to opinion by some that I am stirring the pot for my own amusement, I feel that these issues need to be addressed to move the game of 42 forward.
 If there is no consensus to "level the playing field," then "modern 42" will move forward as is.
 I seem to be one of few players who hold onto and actively defend traditional fair play values in the game, e.g., "Players shall not provide any physical cues or verbal statements (talking across the table) to their partner" (pre-2011 N42PA rules).

 I'm just an old 42 player trying to preserve traditional values in a game "invented" in the 1880s, spread by word-of-mouth, with "official rules" printed in 1955, and further definition in the 2005-2010 N42PA rules.
 An excellent, long overdue definition of "talking across the table" is defined in the proposed rules posted in May 2019.
-The definition of "talking across the table" was officially approved by the N42PA on 27 Sep 2019 and will be included in an update of the rules linked at the N42PA website.
+The definition of "talking across the table" was officially approved by the N42PA on 27 Sep 2019 and is included in an update of the rules linked at the N42PA website.

 I believe most winners in formal competition are observant, do not use unconventional signaling tactics, and have a keen sense of sniffing out opponents' unorthodox indicating strategies.
 For others who exploit undefined acceptable indicating methods (and place in competition), they have possibly prevented other teams who don't use unconventional tactics from advancing in formal tournaments.
 Those players surely change the landscape in competition leading to the winners circle.